oscafrica/osf-website/CONTRIBUTING.md

 ### Naming

-- A constructor function starting with new should use the TitleCase
+- Constructor functions should use the TitleCase
-- Directories, functions and methods should use the camelCase
+- Variables, directories and methods should use the camelCase
 - Variables or elements with multiple words should always use an underscore between words.
 ```js
 const user_params = null;